Point processes of the Poisson-Skellam family: Generalized Skellam family

 \subsection{Decomposition of Skellam processes}

-We now discuss some possible ways to decompose a Skellam process into two subprocesses, $S_1,S_2,$ by splitting the jumps that the motion performs.
+We now discuss a quite general decomposition of a Skellam process into two subprocesses, $S_1,S_2,$ by splitting the jumps that the process performs.
 We refer to \cite{DK2024} for some recent results on the decomposition of a general counting process (i.e. of a Poisson-type process), which can be seen as a particular case of the below dissertation.